 One important interaction between the REBA Act and other laws, is that the Act not only empowers the Regulator to take action for a breach of the REBA Act, Regulations and Code, but also provides for action where agents breach any other law - for instance the ACL, which has higher penalties.
-A serious breach may attract disciplinary action which may result in a range of penalties including fines and/or suspension or disqualification of an agent's or sales representatives' licence or registration.
+A serious breach may attract disciplinary action, or render the licence holder unfit to hold a licence.

-Considering how the REBA Code would interact with other laws was a time consuming part of the review process, due to the need to consider potential interactions with laws which are also under review e.g. the Licensed Valuers Code of Conduct 1985 and the Settlement Agents' Code of Conduct 1982.
+Considering how the REBA Code would interact with other laws was a time consuming part of the review process, due to the need to consider potential interactions with laws which are also under review e.g. the Valuers' Code of Conduct 1985 and the Settlement Agents' Code of Conduct 1982.